-Company as a lessee The Company as a lessee has entered into lease contracts which consists of lease of building.
+Company as a lessee

+The Company as a lessee has entered into lease contracts which consists of lease of building.
 Before the adoption of Ind AS 116, the Company classified each of its leases (as lessee) at the inception date as either a finance lease or an operating lease.

 The Company also has certain leases with lease terms of 12 months or less.
-The Company applies the 'short-form lease' recognition exemptions for these leases.
+The Company applies the 'short-term lease' recognition exemptions